 We have spent the last 5 years since B left putting the pieces of our family back together.
 Her younger 2 siblings have RAD and they have acted out all their grief, anger and fear of being abandoned and thrown away.
 It has been years of therapy, intense supervision and absolute trust in God to sustain us.

 But all of this is to say that there is still hope.
 M and S are not B and there is hope for them.
 Their parents’ drug addiction and abandonment have done a job on their brains, and we struggle every day with school and attachment issues.
 But things have gotten better.
 They have a chance at a good life if they will continue to work and allow love to do miracles.

 Last night S apologized in tears to me again because she had so much anger towards me.
 Pitching fits, screaming, biting, all directed at me.
 But she worked through it.
 And now she knows that I will never leave her, no matter what.
-She still battles her thoughts and feelings, but there is hope.
+She still battles her thoughts and feelings of unworthiness, but there is hope.
 We have moments when our family time is good, not sabotaged by my RAD children.
 Times when they allow themselves to be happy and not scared.
 Genuine feelings of love without manipulation.
 Yes, there is hope.

 I don’t have great advice on raising your special needs child.
 I will say to take care of yourself.
 You can’t fill up your family from an empty vessel.
 You have been given an amazing task, of raising damaged children to learn to love and trust again.
 God knows the depth of our abilities and strengths so much more than we do.
-When you’ve reached the end, that’s where God’s grace and power is most evident.
+When you’ve reached the end, that’s when God’s grace and power is most evident.